Transport Hartford Academy

 If you have feedback or questions, send an email to Transport Hartford.

 The Transport Hartford team’s recent research and related writing on sustainable transportation in Connecticut and beyond.

-The Transportation Climate Initiative is a multi-state collaboration to reduce pollutants and greenhouse gas emissions from the transportation sector, the state’s largest contributing sector.
+The cap-and-invest Transportation Climate Initiative (TCI) is a multi-state collaboration to reduce pollutants and greenhouse gas emissions from the transportation sector, the state’s largest contributing sector.
+Participating states in the Northeast and Mid-Atlantic are expected to propose TCI legislation in 2021, with the program going into effect in 2023.